Probate Q&A Series

 Conclusion & Next Steps

-If you serve as an out-of-state guardian, appointing and maintaining a resident process agent protects your authority and helps you comply with North Carolina’s guardianship requirements.
+If you serve as an out-of-state guardian, appointing and maintaining a resident process agent may be required to help you comply with North Carolina’s guardianship requirements.
 Pierce Law Group’s attorneys guide guardians through every step of the process.
 To learn more, email us at intake@piercelaw.com or call us at (919) 341-7055.
 We stand ready to help you fulfill your duties and safeguard your ward’s interests.